OpaxIV/drm_in_games/tigress/fib_encode.md

 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/87ba2a98-23be-4e94-8603-a4026cdccecc" width="500"/>
 <br/>

-The following script shows this principle by comparing two functions:
+The following python code shows this principle by comparing two functions:
 ```py
 ## checks if the two expressins are equal
 ## only for testing purposes